 In the Spine Tumor Program, complex instrumentation and minimally invasive procedures are used to treat patients with metastatic spine tumors.
 Neurosurgery residents participate in the individualized surgical care of each patient and are exposed to all spine techniques and technologies to provide state-of-the art care for spine tumor patients.

 Functional and Restorative Neurosurgery

-The Neurosurgery residents are intimately involved in the pre- and postoperative daily care of all inpatients.
+Neurosurgery residents are intimately involved in the pre- and postoperative daily care of all inpatients.
 They gain an understanding of advanced stereotactic techniques including the use of frameless DBS lead implants and intraoperative single-cell microelectrode recording.
 Residents participate in all aspects of the DBS procedures including frame application, surgical planning, patient positioning, and the interpretation of physiological parameters.

-Neurosurgery residents are encouraged to participate in the frame placement, treatment planning, treatment administration, and clinical and radiographic follow up of these patients, as well as in the post treatment care.
+Neurosurgery residents are encouraged to participate in the frame placement, treatment planning, treatment administration, and clinical and radiographic follow up of these patients, as well as in post treatment care.